testomatio/reporter/docs/frameworks.md

 ```

 > **Warning**
 > Do not use `bail` option in your jest config or testrun script.
-(It cause issues with updating testrun status).
+(It causes issues with updating testrun status).

 > 📑 [Example Project](https://github.com/testomatio/examples/tree/master/jest)